Size Zero: Production

-In February 2015, Prasad V Potluri announced a new bilingual film venture titled Size Zero, to be directed by Prakash Kovelamudi, which would star Arya and Anushka Shetty.
+In February 2015, Prasad V. Potluri announced a new bilingual film venture titled Size Zero, to be directed by Prakash Kovelamudi, which would star Arya and Anushka Shetty.
 Nirav Shah and M. M. Keeravani were signed on as cinematographer and music composer respectively, while the script was announced to be written by Prakash's wife Kanika.
 Shruti Haasan was reported to be making an extended guest appearance, while Urvashi and Master Bharath also formed the principal cast.
 The Tamil version of the film began shoot in March 2015, after a launch ceremony in Chennai.
 Shruti Haasan soon left the project citing differences with the producers, after a conflict during the making of another film with them.
 Though it was suggested that she would instead perform an item number in the film instead, she also refuted the claims.

 After talks with other actress to replace her including Esha Gupta, Sonal Chauhan subsequently joined the team to play the second female lead role in April 2015.
 Nagarjuna enacted a guest appearance in the film during the shoot in May 2015, while Jiiva was signed to make a special appearance as well.
 Dubbing voice for Arya in Telugu was provided by actor Nandu.

 Anushka prepared for her role in the film by putting on weight to portray her character.

 After shooting several schedules, in early July 2015 some important crucial romantic scenes were being shot between Arya and Shetty at Ramoji Film City in Hyderabad.
 On 18 July 2015 makers released a press statement stating that the film's shoot was completed.

-Soundtrack
+Music

 Music is composed by M. M. Keeravani.
 On 31 August 2015, a teaser was released in which the audio release date was stated as 6 September 2015.
-But, due to unknown reasons makers postponed the audio launch.
-Behindwoods rated the album 2.75 out of 5 and called it "a Lightweight" album from Keeravani!".
+But, for unknown reasons makers postponed the audio launch.

 Release

-Makers announced the worldwide release date as 2 October 2015 coinciding Gandhi Jayanti.
-Later, makers postponed the release date to 21 October 2015.
-They again postponed the release date to 27 November 2015 Prior to the release, Sonal Chauhan, who plays an NRI in the movie, described the movie as a "story with a lot of heart and made by a team of people who sincerely felt for it."
+Size Zero was initially scheduled for a global release on 2 October 2015, coinciding with Gandhi Jayanti.
+However, it was postponed to 21 October and finally released on 27 November 2015, alongside the Tamil version titled Inji Iduppazhagi.
+Prior to the release, Sonal Chauhan, who plays an NRI in the movie, described the movie as a "story with a lot of heart and made by a team of people who sincerely felt for it."

 Reception

 Size Zero

-Pranita Jonnalagedda of Times of India rated the film 3 out of 5 and wrote, "Size Zero is slow at times and can go into a sermon mode but then it packs some moments which will make you laugh out loud."
+Pranita Jonnalagedda of The Times of India rated the film 3 out of 5 and wrote, "Size Zero is slow at times and can go into a sermon mode but then it packs some moments which will make you laugh out loud."
 Suresh Kavirayani of Deccan Chronicle called the film, "A good concept gone horribly wrong."